 Thank you for volunteering with Saint Paul Natural Resources!
 Volunteers greatly increase the reach and efficiency of our gardening, forestry, environmental, and environmental education programs.
 Check out our regular openings below to find one that interests you or your small group.

 - Submit a volunteer APPLICATION.

 - Sign an agreement form.
 Certain positions may require a training or orientation.

 All volunteer positions require a commitment of one growing season (April through October).

-- NEW this year!
-Join us at BRUCE VENTO NATURE SANCTUARY the 1st Tuesday and 3rd Thursday each month.
-Volunteer once or every time!
+- BRUCE VENTO and TROUT BROOK NATURE SANCTUARY STEWARDS are individual or small groups that help restore this park.
+They meet one Tuesday, Thursday and Saturday a month.
+You can volunteer once or every time!
 Get out and enjoy one of Saint Paul's most historic and culturally significant prairie parks.
 Work with Restoration Supervisors to restore this urban prairie through invasive species management, seed collection and sowing, and planting!
-Register on our Google Form for this summer's opportunities!
+Sign up for events at www.stpaul.gov/enviro-volunteer-events

 - RESTORATION SUPERVISORS work closely with staff to help improve and maintain areas of high ecological significance in Saint Paul.
 Restoration Supervisors assist with supervising volunteers during large habitat restoration events.
 They may also lead small volunteer events in the absence of staff.